+These are the best Universal IEMs on the market right now.
 The list is sorted based on price, starting from the lowest to the most expensive.
-This is an ever evolving list.
-There are so many good sounding IEMs out there that we can’t list them all, but here are our favorites for now.
+This is an ever-evolving list.
+There are so many good-sounding universal IEMs out there that we can’t list them all, but here are our favourite and recommended universal IEMs for now.

-One of the most talked about products this last year and probably one of the most bough earbuds in the world, ever.
+One of the most talked-about products this last year and probably one of the most bought earbuds in the world, ever.
 The VE Monk is popular, not only for its $5 price but also because of its extremely good sound.
 You would never expect an earbud to sound this good for this little money.
 It’s not the very best earbud (that might be the ZEN) but for this price, nothing will beat it.
-Over the last few months, Lee from VE has been adding a lot op cable and color options.
+Over the last few months, Lee from VE has been adding a lot of cable and colour options.
 Every music lover should at least buy one Monk in his life. $5.
 Incredible

 Final Audio E2000 / E3000